 Is Time On The Playground More Beneficial Than Time In The Classroom?
-According to Mr. Rogers it is, and a whole slew of others expert in the area of childhood development.
-It is not surprising that studies show that when it comes to a child’s brain development, time spent in unstructured play may be more significant than time in the classroom.
-In an article from NPR, Scientists Say Child’s Play Helps Build A Better Brain.
-This post referenced an Italian study that found that the best predictor of academic performance in eighth grade was a child’s social skills five years earlier.
-In third grade or at approximately eight years old a child should have a good grasp of basic social skills and these skills may need to be out-and-out taught according to child psychologist, NYU Professor, Dr. Lawrence Balter, Ph.D.
+According to Mr. Rogers, it is, and a whole slew of others expert in the area of childhood development.
+It is not surprising that studies show that when it comes to a child's brain development, time spent in unstructured play may be more significant than time in the classroom.
+In an article from NPR, Scientists Say Child's Play Helps Build A Better Brain.
+This post referenced an Italian study that found that the best predictor of academic performance in eighth grade was a child's social skills five years earlier.
+In third grade or at approximately eight years old a child should have a good grasp of basic social skills and these skills may need to be out-and-out taught according to a child psychologist, NYU Professor, Dr. Lawrence Balter, Ph.D.
 He suggests the four strategies below.

 Teach empathy: Run through different scenarios by asking your child how other people might feel when certain things happen, and substitute different situations each time.